dkfptm335/dkfptm335/README.md

 I studied in `KDT AISEC`.

-I'm an intern of `Culture Makers`.
+I was an intern of `Culture Makers`.

 I'm preparing for `Naver Boost Camp` and `WooWa Course`.